emilkjer/arff2pat/README.md

 If test size is > 0.0, train, validation and test files will be generated.

-## Edits
+## Edits / enhancements in this fork

-Edited to take into command line arguments (instead of hard coded paths)
+* Edited to take in command line arguments (instead of hard coded paths etc.)
+* Uses numpy and sklearn train_test_split to split the data (stratified)